Quick Facts: Earning an Ed.D. in Alabama

 University of West Alabama

 UWA Online has advice on Financial Aid and details about Scholarships & Partnerships, including military and veteran discounts for online programs.
-The university also has a payment plan.

 Note: If a university name is missing from the list, we didn’t find specific examples of Ed.D. funding beyond private & federal loans and external aid.